Make the most of your degree by participating in opportunities that apply classroom knowledge to the real-world.

 Their programs place students in community settings (non-profits and inner-city schools) either as a required part of an academic course or through voluntary co-curricular placements like Trek and Reading Week for a hands-on, immersive experience.

-International Service Learning or ISL provides students the opportunity to contribute towards important projects led by community partners around the world.
-ISL challenges participants to apply their discipline to real-world issues while aiming to make a positive impact in solidarity with their host organization
+Contribute towards important projects led by community partners around the world.
+International Service Learning (ISL) challenges participants to apply their discipline to real-world issues while aiming to make a positive impact in solidarity with their host organization.

 You can participate in a variety of different programs with International Service Learning, including: